 A = [ 1 -2 1 0 1 4 0 0 3 ]

 V = 1.0000 1.0000 -0.5571 0 0.0000 0.7428 0 0 0.3714 D = 1 0 0 0 1 0 0 0 3

-where U is an orthogonal matrix and S is a block upper triangular matrix with 1-by-1 and 2-by-2 blocks on the diagonal.
-The eigenvalues are revealed by the diagonal elements and blocks of S, while the columns of U provide a basis with much better numerical properties than a set of eigenvectors.
-The Schur decomposition of this defective example is
+where U is an orthogonal matrix and S is a block upper-triangular matrix with 1-by-1 and 2-by-2 blocks on the diagonal.
+The eigenvalues are revealed by the diagonal elements and blocks of S, while the columns of U provide an orthogonal basis, which has much better numerical properties than a set of eigenvectors.

 For example, compare the eigenvalue and Schur decompositions of this defective matrix: